GOBankingRates

 • Can I claim my elderly parent as a dependent?

-• Can I claim my adult child if they live with me?
+• Can I claim an adult child who lives with me as a dependent?

 Exit mobile version